ggeorgiou14/info_foundation/docs/collaboration/contributing_in_agile_org.md

 We realize we ask a lot from our Ambassadors but we believe it is a must to be effective.

-In case this is too much please work with any of our Ambassadors who will glady help you and be at service of you to make you successful as a ThreeFold Sponsor.
+In case this is too much, please work with any of our Ambassadors who will glady help you and be at your service to make you successful as a ThreeFold Sponsor.

 you are willing to: